efeuentertainment/vigicad/README.md

   - left motors GPIO 26
   - right motors GPIO 27

+- Use the magnetic USB cable to power the UPS.
 - Control each servo from Vigibot.
 Press `Stop ■` button to center every servo before proceeding.

 ## 7. Motor Base Assembly